Peacerekam/Discord-Betty-WIP/README.md

 # Discord-Betty-WIP
 Bulk download images from channels.
-100% legal, white area, not against ToS <br>
+This method is NOT against ToS <br>
 <br> <br>
 Bot fetches all image urls from the channel into database and lets you create powershell/batch scripts to bulk download them.
 Those permalink messages autoupdate every 5 minutes with new images as long as bot is up.<br>
 Intended workflow: b?fetch #channel => b?permalink #channel (optional b?tag #channel)